 The bean hopper can hold 8.8oz of beans.
 And the grounds bin holds 4oz.

-The bean hopper isn’t UV protected or air-tight.
-So, you won’t want to leave your beans in it for a long time particularly if it is in direct sunlight.
-If you do, your beans will quickly lose their flavor.
+However, the bean hopper isn’t UV-protected or air-tight.
+So, we don’t recommend leaving your beans in it for a long time particularly if it’s in direct sunlight.
+If you do, the beans will quickly lose their flavor.

-The ability to grind fine enough for Turkish coffee is impressive.
-And it’s not common at the entry-level price point.
-Having said that, if Turkish coffee is your thing we’d recommend a specialist grinder.
+You can even use it to grind fine enough for Turkish coffee which is really impressive.
+And it’s not common on an entry-level grinder.
+Having said that, if Turkish coffee is your thing we’d recommend a specialist grinder as it’s not the greatest at this size (no budget grinder is).

-The only real issue is that the Infinity machine comes with just 16 settings.
-This is fine if you’re a casual coffee drinker who wants the option of a few different styles and isn’t that worried about precision.
-But, if you’re a serious coffee fanatic who wants to fine-tune their grind, this will be frustrating.
+Our main issue with the Infinity grinder is that it only has 16 settings.
+This is fine if you’re a casual coffee drinker looking to enjoy a few different styles of coffee and aren’t too worried about precision.
+But, if you’re a serious coffee fanatic looking to fine-tune your grind, this will be frustrating.

 Psst..
 Is French press your favorite brewing method?
 If so, check out our top grinder picks to get the best out your beans: